ovska/FlameCsv/docs/docs/configuration.md

 CsvConverter<char, DayOfWeek> c2 = options.Aot.GetOrCreateEnum<DayOfWeek>();
 ```

-### Transcoding

-The following methods are used by the library to convert `T` values to @"System.Char?text=char" and back:

- - @"FlameCsv.CsvOptions`1.TryGetChars(System.ReadOnlySpan{`0},System.Span{System.Char},System.Int32@)" used to convert the header fields to strings
- - @"FlameCsv.CsvOptions`1.GetAsString(System.ReadOnlySpan{`0})" used in error messages, and to convert long header fields to strings
- - @"FlameCsv.CsvOptions`1.TryWriteChars(System.ReadOnlySpan{System.Char},System.Span{`0},System.Int32@)" used when writing text values, and initializing @"FlameCsv.CsvDialect`1.Newline" and @"FlameCsv.CsvDialect`1.Whitespace"
- - @"FlameCsv.CsvOptions`1.GetFromString(System.String)" used in some converters, and while initializing the dialect

-> [!NOTE]
-> The library maintains a small pool of @"System.String"-instances of previously encountered headers, so unless your data is exceptionally varied, the allocation cost is paid only once.

-> [!WARNING]
-> While you can inherit the options-type and override these methods, the library expects both of the the @"System.String" and @"System.ReadOnlySpan`1" methods to return the same sequences for the same inputs.
-Make sure you override both transcoding methods in either direction, and keep the implementations in sync.<br/>
-> Most likely you can achieve the same goals easier by using @"FlameCsv.CsvOptions`1.Comparer" and [custom converters](examples.md#converters).

 ### Memory pooling

 You can configure the @"System.Buffers.MemoryPool`1" instance used internally with the @"FlameCsv.CsvOptions`1.MemoryPool?displayProperty=nameWithType" property.
 Pooled memory is used to handle escaping, unescaping, and records split across multiple sequence segments.
 The default value is @"System.Buffers.MemoryPool`1.Shared?displayProperty=nameWithType".